-Lord of the Rings and The Hobbit movies: Best watch order
+The best order to watch Lord of the Rings and The Hobbit movies

 The Lord of the Rings: The Two Towers (2002)

-The company is split at the end of Fellowship, and so Frodo and Sam continue on the mission to destroy the ring without the rest of the company.
-It's on this journey they meet Gollum properly for the first time, while Aragorn, Legolas and Gimli set off in search of Merry and Pippin who were captured by orcs.
+With The Hobbit complete, we return to Lord of the Rings, with full knowledge of what came before.
+The company is split at the end of Fellowship (the first movie), and so Frodo and Sam continue on the mission to destroy the ring without the rest of the company.
+It's on this journey they meet Gollum properly for the first time (who you know from The Hobbit), while Aragorn, Legolas and Gimli set off in search of Merry and Pippin who were captured by orcs.
 They meet the people of Rohan, its besieged city and exiled riders.
 We're introduced to Ents - tree shepherds who take a long time to say anything - and Faramir, Boromir's brother.

 The Lord of the Rings: Return of the King (2003)